What and when is my fertile window?

 Can you have too much sex?

-Technically not, but in my experience, couples who try to have sex every day during the fertile window over time can find it exhausting.
-From a woman’s point of view, too much sex can cause vaginal irritation and can also mean sex can become mechanical and a bit of a romance killer.
+Technically not, but couples who try to have sex every day, even just during the fertile window over time can find it exhausting.
+From a woman’s point of view, too much sex can cause physical irritation and can also mean sex can become mechanical and a bit of a romance killer.
 Remember – sperm has stamina – they can stick around in a woman’s body for up to five days after sex.

 How often do I need to have sex during my fertile window?